armory/docs/content/en/plugins/terraform/install/armory-cd.md

 Terraform Integration is a built-in feature of Armory CD.

-If you are running open source Spinnaker, see the [Pipelines-as-Code landing page]({{< ref "plugins/pipelines-as-code/#installation" >}}) for installation paths based on whether you are using Halyard or the Spinnaker Operator.
+If you are running open source Spinnaker, see the [Terraform Integration Overview]({{< ref "plugins/terraform#installation-paths" >}}) for installation paths based on whether you are using Halyard or the Spinnaker Operator.

 {{< include "plugins/terraform/terraform-prereqs.md" >}}